Last Updated on 06/03/2026 by Damin Murdock

 Expert evidence that fails to comply with the Code may be worthless, no matter how persuasive it appears.
 Procedural compliance is not optional.
 It is often outcome determinative.

-DISCLAIMER: This article is not to be taken as legal advice and is general in nature.
-If you require specific advice, please contact us.
+DISCLAIMER: This is not legal advice and is general information only.
+You should not rely upon the information contained in this article, and if you require specific legal advice, please contact us.

 Damin Murdock (J.D | LL.M | BACS - Finance) is a seasoned commercial lawyer with over 17 years of experience, recognised as a trusted legal advisor and courtroom advocate who has built a formidable reputation for delivering strategic legal solutions across corporate, commercial, construction, and technology law.
 He has held senior leadership positions, including director of a national Australian law firm, principal lawyer of MurdockCheng Legal Practice, and Chief Legal Officer of Lawpath, Australia's largest legal technology platform.
 Throughout his career, Damin has personally advised more than 2,000 startups and SMEs, earning over 300 five-star reviews from satisfied clients who value his clear communication, commercial pragmatism, and in-depth legal knowledge.
 As an established legal thought leader, he has hosted over 100 webinars and legal videos that have attracted tens of thousands of views, reinforcing his trusted authority in both legal and business communities."